paulbrodersen/somnotate/README.md

 (that can be arbitrarily named) that contain the indices to the relevant raw signals in the file at `file_path_raw_signals`.

+The order of columns in the spreadsheet is arbitrary.
+However, you should avoid having empty rows, as these will be interpreted as datasets for which all parameters are missing.

-Each time you run a script, the spreadsheet is inspected if it contains all relevant columns, and if the entries in the columns have the correct type.
+Each time you run a script, the spreadsheet is checked for the existence of all relevant columns, and it is asserted that the entries in the columns have the correct type.
 Should the spreadsheet not contain the required columns with entries in the required format, an error will be raised detailing the missing columns or misrepresented column entries.

 #### Customization